-At the heart of our project lies a framework and a methodology for research about the GlobalArctic in the age of the Anthropocene.
+At the heart of GlobalArctic lies a framework and a methodology for research.

 To begin with, the Arctic as a geographical region, roughly located North of the Polar Circle, is placed within the context of globalization: what happens at the global level in terms of climate change, technology, industrial development, as well as social and cultural change is not only affecting the Arctic; rather, it is transforming it.
 On the other hand, what takes place today in the Arctic, notably in terms of ice melting, resources exploration and exploitation, transport and urbanization directly affects the planet and accelerates the above global trends.
 Our underlying conceptual framework is thus one of Earth System Dynamics.

 On this basis we devise a methodology to more systematically analyze the dynamics between the Global and the Arctic.
 The Global Arctic / globalized Arctic is interpreted here as a new geopolitical context, as well as used as a method of analysis.